McNeely Pest Control is pleased to announce that Angela Sierras has joined the McNeely Pest Control

 We do not own legal rights to this song.

 McNeely Pest Control has been named as one of the top 100 pest control companies in the United States by Pest Control Technology magazine.
 This is the third year that McNeely Pest Control has been listed in the top 100, moving up in placement each year.

 McNeely Pest Control is a locally owned and operated pest and wildlife management firm that strives to provide environmentally responsible pest management.
-McNeely Pest Control, combines science with experience, offering superior pest and wildlife remediation services for clients in a wide variety of both commercial and residential settings.
+McNeely offers many years of experience of providing superior pest and wildlife remediation services for clients in a wide variety of both commercial and residential settings.
 McNeely’s highly trained employees are supported daily by a staff entomologist, biologist, and wildlife biologist.

 McNeely Pest Control also specializes in both commercial and residential wildlife remediation with a team of North Carolina and Virginia certified Animal Damage Control agents on staff to solve any nuisance wildlife concerns.